 Gaming anime typically don’t have to have deep storylines or messages, but that’s usually because the fun action of the game makes up for that, and fun action in gaming is so difficult to capture in manga panels, especially when the art isn’t that impressive.
 There were numerous instances where I honestly couldn’t figure out what the hell was going on.
 I still have no clue how Misaki won her second to last match of the nationals.
 She was struggling, she couldn’t figure out how to win, everyone was worried she’d lose and then, fwoop, she won somehow.

 I still really like the concept of Angelic Layer, but, quite frankly, reading the manga just made me yearn to watch the anime again just so I could see the concept done better.
-Not only do action/sports/gaming anime already have a leg up because they can show action in a more engaging manner, but the anime simply did a better job telling this story.
+Not only do action/sports/gaming anime already have a leg up over manga because they can show action in a more engaging manner, but the anime simply did a better job telling this story.
 The anime felt like it had more freedom above all else.
 There was better pacing in regards to Misaki’s development as a Deus, and everything involving Misaki’s mom made much more sense and was far more emotionally impacting that what the manga came out with.
 The romantic stuff I can give or take, but in my opinion they even did much better in that regard.